Gregory McPhee gives up a career as a lawyer to become a Maryknoll priest

 As a criminal defense lawyer in Syracuse, N.Y., Gregory McPhee enjoyed his job.
 “I liked going to court, litigating, arguing and thinking on my feet,” he says.
 But as he worked hard to balance the scales of justice on the side of the accused, he knew deep down that something was missing.
 “It just felt like I wasn’t really helping people in the way they needed to be helped,” says McPhee, explaining that he was concentrating more on getting people acquitted than turning their lives around.

 Then the Holy Spirit intervened, he says, and led him on the path to missionary priesthood and the possibility of accompanying the world’s most vulnerable people in their search for God’s love and light.
 He will be ordained to do that as a Maryknoll priest on June 6.
-(Update: Deacon McPhee’s ordination has been postponed due to social distancing measures in place to prevent the spread of COVID-19.
-We will share more details about the new ordination date once this has been confirmed.)
+(Update: Deacon McPhee’s ordination was postponed due to social distancing measures in place to prevent the spread of COVID-19.
+The new ordination date is August 22.)

 The journey has been rather circuitous for the athletic, redheaded attorney, who turns 50 in May.
 Born in Florida, he moved with his parents to upstate New York when he was 2 years old.
 The family continued to move often, he says, as his father, Gerard, attended medical school to become a radiation oncologist and his mother, Carol, did graduate studies as a political science professor.
 “I went to four different schools before the fifth grade,” says McPhee, who has a younger sister and two younger brothers.
 Eventually, the McPhees settled in Syracuse, the city he now calls home.